ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

   import A
   import B

-  f = T -- -Wpuns warning
+  f = T -- -Wpun-uses warning

 If Haskell had a single unified namespace, referring to ``T`` would result in ambiguity (is it ``A.T`` or ``B.T``?), thus this should trigger the warning.